Top Viewed Articles

 Identify your foundation wall at the top and you have found your rim and band joist.

 Take a look at how the electrical "main" is coming through the rim joist in the basement of this Towson, Maryland home performance home.
 This is happening in a lot of homes.

 Look at the size of that hole.
 And this is the point - it is a hole going directly to the outside which means this:

 Winter: cold air infiltration

-Now get your full frame of reference by watching this short video clip that shows where the electrical main and gas line enter into the rim joist from the outside which appears "invisible", but it is not.
+Now get your full frame of reference by watching this short video clip that shows where the electrical main and gas line enters into the rim joist from the outside which appears "invisible", but it is not.